romnn/microgpusim/WIP.md

 - today:

+  - lockstep with multiple cores and clusters
+  - allow basic configurations for the playground bridge

-  - FIX: add perf memcopy to gpu back in
+    - add flag for playground to run in accelsim compatibility mode
+    - playground should be able to behave like accelsim

   - parse accelsim config files
     - with defaults for compatibility
   - FIX: add l2 set index back in
   - generate plots and correlation stuff etc

-  - add flag for playground to run in accelsim compatibility mode
+  - DONE: add perf memcopy to gpu back in
   - DONE: support multiple kernel launches
   - DONE: fix tracing of multiple kernels
   - DONE: add transpose benchmarks